 1. Trends MCP

-Trends MCP is the only MCP server that gives your AI assistant live access to consumer trend data across 25+ platforms simultaneously.
-This makes it uniquely valuable for any research workflow that depends on behavioral signals -- search intent, social engagement, and consumer attention -- rather than just web search or financial filings.
+Trends MCP is the only MCP server that gives an AI assistant live access to consumer trend data across 15+ sources simultaneously.
+This makes it uniquely valuable for any research workflow that depends on behavioral signals: search intent, social engagement, and consumer attention, rather than just web search or financial filings.

-What it connects to: Google Search trends, TikTok hashtag data, Reddit discussion volume, YouTube search trends, Amazon search data, LinkedIn trends, Steam gaming trends, Wikipedia, GitHub, npm downloads, news sentiment, web traffic, and more -- normalized so your AI can compare across sources in a single query.
+What it connects to: Google Search trends, Google Shopping, TikTok hashtag data, Reddit discussion volume, YouTube search trends, Amazon search data, Wikipedia page views, GitHub, npm and PyPI downloads, Steam players, app downloads, news sentiment, news volume, and web traffic, normalized so the AI can compare across sources in a single query.

-Why it fits research workflows: Most research questions aren't just "what happened" (answerable by web search) -- they're "what's changing and how fast" (answerable by behavioral time series).
-Trends MCP lets your AI calculate week-over-week and month-over-month growth rates across platforms, surface breakout topics before they're widely covered, and compare consumer attention across multiple channels in a single natural language query.
+Why it fits research workflows: Most research questions are not just "what happened" (answerable by web search).
+They are "what is changing and how fast" (answerable by behavioral time series).
+Trends MCP lets the AI calculate week-over-week and month-over-month growth rates across platforms, surface breakout topics before they are widely covered, and compare consumer attention across multiple channels in a single natural language query.

-Example queries you can run directly in Claude or Cursor:
+Example queries that run directly in Claude or Cursor:

 Compare a topic's trajectory across multiple platforms simultaneously: